qiuyue1993/Notes/CVPR2020/Reading list.md

 We have presented a conceptually simple, easy to implement, and memory efficient cross-batch mining mechanism for pair-based DML.

-TextureFusion: High-Quality Texture Acquisition for Real-Time RGB-D Scanning (**Paper award nominees**)
+- TextureFusion: High-Quality Texture Acquisition for Real-Time RGB-D Scanning (**Paper award nominees**)

 Abstract: In this work, we propose a progressive texture-fusion method specially designed for real-time RGB-D scanning.

 Method: To this end, we first devise a novel texture-tile voxel grid, where texture tiles are embedded in the voxel grid of the signed distance function, allowing for high-resolution texture mapping on the low-resolution geometry volume.
 We associate vertices of implicit geometry directly with texture coordinates.
 Second, we introduce real-time texture warping that applies a spatiallyvarying perspective mapping to input images so that texture warping efficiently mitigates the mismatch between the intermediate geometry and the current input view.

+- Total3DUnderstanding:Joint Layout, Object Pose and Mesh Reconstruction for Indoor Scenes from a Single Image (**Paper award nominees**)

+Abstract: We propose an end-to-end solution to jointly reconstruct room layout, object bounding boxes and meshes from a single image.

+Method: a coarse-to-fine hierarchy with three components: 1. room layout with camera pose; 2.
+3D object bounding boxes; 3. object meshes.

 ---
 ## Language and Vision (Oral:18/89)